zappajs/zappajs/docs/reference.md

 If a handler returns a string, `res.send(string)` will be called automatically.

+If a handler returns a Promise and that Promise's value is a string, `res.send(string)` is called on the value.
+If the Promise is rejected, the error is passed down to `next` instead of being hidden.

 Handlers which are neither functions nor strings will generate an exception.

 Ex.: